 Online Learning Night School/Online Learning Secondary Summer School: Online learning is available as an alternative to night school and is available to registered and non-registered York Region District School Board students.
 Students are provided with a flexible approach to learning, as this method allows for self-paced study within a structured environment (there is a fixed start and end date for each session).

-Day School e-Learning: Day School e-Learning is available to York Region District High School students who require courses that are not currently available to them through day school.
+Online Learning Day School: Online Learning Day School (formerly Day School e-Learning) is available to York Region District High School students who require courses that are not currently available to them through day school.
 For further information, visit your Guidance Counselor at your York Region District High School.